tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 1. First, we will need to create a new template, this time called `profile.html`.
 This will live inside the `rango` `templates` directory.
 2. Second, we'll have to create a new view that renders the new template.
 We'll make this one a class-based view from the outset!
-3. Finally, the new view must be mapped to a URL.
-Our URL for this exercise will be `/rango/profile`.
+3. Finally, the new view must be mapped to a URL -- in this case, `/rango/profile`.

 Of course, to make the new page accessible, we'll also need to provide an additional hyperlink in Rango's `base.html` template to provide simple access.
 For this solution, we'll be creating a generalised view that allows you access the information of any user of Rango.
 The code will also allow users who are logged into the app to also edit their own profile -- *but only theirs* -- thus satisfying the [requirements of this exercise](#sec-ex-profiles).